deconf/Clicky-Analytics-for-WP/readme.txt

 - all clicky analytics requests are now made using cURL

 = v1.3.4 =
-- hidding error messages on frontend
+- hidding error messages on frontend stats

 = v1.3.3 =
 - updates on clicky tracking code and some action hooks